rLannes/BAMstrandSpecifier/README.md

 As for any rust code, you need to install rust https://www.rust-lang.org/tools/install Then you need to compile the code.
-Inside the BamstrandSpecifier Folder run: cargo build --release the binary is then in BamstrandSpecifier/target/release/strand_specifier
+Inside the BamstrandSpecifier Folder run:
+- cargo build --release
+- the binary is then at BamstrandSpecifier/target/release/strand_specifier

 how to use the binary: